MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

 - Search for a record to share

 - Paste a link to a record that will unfurl into a rich adaptive card

+> [!NOTE]
+> - If you're using Dynamics 365 as your CRM system, and you receive an adaptive card in a Teams chat or channel, you can view data in the adaptive card if you have read access for the record and read permission in organization settings.
+> - If you're using Salesforce as your CRM system, and you receive an adaptive card in a Teams chat or channel, you must sign in to Salesforce in the Sales Copilot app in Outlook to view data in the adaptive card.

 ## Search for a CRM record to share